jasonplato/Fluoranthene_Detection/README.md

 Our experiment confusion matrix is shown in ```cm.jpg```.

 ## TODO
+1. Fix some bugs when plotting learning curve in Python.
+(DONE)
+2. May try Newton's method for optimization.
+(Done)
+3. May implement linear classifier in Matlab.
+(Done)
 1. May use some data-preprocess tricks.
 2. May try nonlinear model.